konn/cabal-scaffold/README.md

                            The compiler to use in the project PROJECT_NAME             Project name
+  TEMPLATE                 Template Name or path --[no-]project-file      Whether to create cabal.project and freeze files or
+                           not (default: inferred from config; if none specified --project-file)
-  TEMPLATE                 Template Name or path -h,--help                Show this help text
+  -h,--help                Show this help text
 ```